 Add to this some of the best food and restaurants in France, and the temptation to live in Toulouse is hard to withstand!
-Hopefully you can now see why we recommend that trainees stay in Toulouse for at least 6 weeks after their TEFL course!
+Hopefully you can now see why we recommend that even short term trainees stay in Toulouse for at least 6 weeks after their TEFL course.

 There are excellent job opportunities for teaching English locally around Toulouse (and nationally – several of our ex-trainees have set up their own schools in France over the past year).
 Suddenly, everyone in France seems to want to learn English!

 France’s fastest growing city, around 20,000 people have been moving to Toulouse every year since 2000.
 Will any of them be your students?

 Want to find out more about our TEFL course in Toulouse?
 Get in touch!